How to Take the Ohio Driving Test

 The vision test is very straightforward, and you just have to read letters or numbers correctly to ensure you’ve got adequate eyesight.

 The knowledge test consists of 40 multiple-choice questions.
-The questions cover motor vehicle regulations, laws and traffic signs.
-In order to pass you’ll need a 75% or higher.
+The questions cover motor vehicle regulations, laws, and traffic signs.
+To pass, you must achieve a score of 75% or higher.

 The Road Test